Need to know me better?

 Regardless, I hope you’ll find edification and encouragement here.

 I describe myself as a reader, writer and raconteur.
 That’s a fancy way of saying I like words.
 At my core I am still a Minnesota farm boy with mud on his boots, happiest when out-of-doors.

 I have led an interesting life.

-As a young teen I once eluded the US Secret Service to spy on the Vice President of the United States.
-When I was caught, it caused Mr. Humphrey to laugh at his Secret Service detail, and I avoided prison time.
+As a pre-teen I once eluded the US Secret Service to spy on the Vice President of the United States.
+When I was caught, it caused Mr. Humphrey to laugh at his protective detail, and I avoided prison time.

 I’m currently detoxing from writing memoirs in favor of something more benign, like novels.
 At least there my exaggerations won’t seem self-promotive.

 Pingback: Through the Looking Glass - Alan Searle's Pleasant Lines